design-first/system-designer-documentation/docs/Privacy Policy.md

 * your systems and
 * your IDE preferences.

-There is no tracker on System Designer and System Designer website.
-The only trackers that exist are on the documentation website.
-We can not remove them as they are part of Readme.
-For more information about these trackers, visit [Readme Privacy Policy](https://readme.io/privacy/).
+There is no tracker on System Designer, System Designer website.

 ## So where these informations are saved?